 (c) moneys paid by the Commonwealth to the State, for the purposes of road construction, whether by virtue of an Act of the Parliament of the Commonwealth or otherwise;

-(d) moneys that are to be credited to the fund pursuant to the Road Traffic Act 1974, or any other Act; and
+(d) moneys that are to be credited to the Main Roads Trust Account pursuant to the Road Traffic Act 1974, or any other Act; and

 (e) any other moneys lawfully received by, made available to, or payable to the Commissioner.

-(2) Subject to this Act there shall be maintained within the Main Roads Trust Fund such accounts as the Treasurer may from time to time approve.
+(2) Subject to this Act, such other agency special purpose accounts as the Treasurer may from time to time approve are to be established under section 16 of the Financial Management Act 2006.

 [Section 31 inserted by No. 47 of 1969 s.
 5; amended by No. 96 of 1975 s.
 31; No. 25 of 1982 s.
 7; No. 10 of 1996 s.
 21; No. 14 of 1996 s.
 4; No. 49 of 1996 s.
 64; No. 28 of 2006 s.
-381.]
+381; No. 77 of 2006 s.
+17.]

-32. Appropriation of Main Roads Trust Fund
+32. Appropriation of Main Roads Trust Account

-(1) The moneys standing to the credit of the Main Roads Trust Fund other than those standing to the credit of the Inner Metropolitan Councils’ Urban Road Account or the Outer Metropolitan Councils’ Urban Road Account maintained under subsection (5)(f) or the Railway Crossing Protection Account maintained under section 32A shall be applied —
+(1) The moneys standing to the credit of the Main Roads Trust Account other than those standing to the credit of the Inner Metropolitan Councils’ Urban Road Account or the Outer Metropolitan Councils’ Urban Road Account maintained under subsection (5)(f) or the Railway Crossing Protection Account maintained under section 32A shall be applied —

 (a) firstly, in meeting the costs of the administration of, and the exercise by the Commissioner of his functions under, this Act;

-(b) secondly, in payment of any amount specified or determined by the Treasurer to be credited to the Consolidated Fund as a contribution towards the payment of interest and sinking fund contributions payable on loan moneys that have, from time to time, been appropriated by Parliament for expenditure on road construction;
+(b) secondly, in payment of any amount specified or determined by the Treasurer to be credited to the Consolidated Account as a contribution towards the payment of interest and sinking fund contributions payable on loan moneys that have, from time to time, been appropriated by Parliament for expenditure on road construction;

 [(c) repealed]